Koziev/RussianPoetryScansionTool/README.md

 The algorithm requires some models and pronunciation dictionary files.
 These files exceed my GitHub's LFS quota so I made them available in a compressed archive hosted on Google Drive:
-[Download the archive](https://drive.google.com/file/d/1ofySC3c8EDTkx2GxDakw6gQJf_y0UUMA) and extract it into the root directory of the repository.
+[Download the archive](https://drive.google.com/file/d/1ofySC3c8EDTkx2GxDakw6gQJf_y0UUMA) and extract it somewhere.
+Then pass the path to extraction directory in `create_rpst_instance` function - see below.

 To see `RPST` in action, install it and run the following code: